rromanss23/Store-Sensor-Data-in-BigchainDB-MariaDB-and-Publish-Statistic-Summary-to-IOTA-s-Tangle/README.md

     - The first one stores data in a MySQLdb data base
     - The second on computes temporal data summary and publish it to the IOTA tangle

-The aim of this project is to implement the increasingly demanded technology of the Internet of Things (IoT).
-For this porpouse I have chosen the cryptocurrency IOTA as it provides a fast, secure, free and decentralized way of storing data.
+The aim of this project is to implement the increasingly demanded technology of the Internet of Things (IoT) with blockchain technologies, and build a completely dezentralized sensor system.
+For this porpouse I have chosen the cryptocurrency IOTA as it provides a fast, secure, free and decentralized way of storing and publishing data and BigchainDB as decentralized database that will took up the place of MySQLdb.

-## Collecting & Publishing Data

-### What is Sense HAT?

-Sense HAT is an add-on board specifically developed for Raspberry Pi and specially for the Astro-Pi competition.
-It has an 8x8 RGB LED matrix, five button joystick and includes the following sensors:

-      - Temperature
-      - Humidity
-      - Pressure
-      - Gyroscope
-      - Accelerometer
-      - Magnetometer

-It iss easily attached to the Raspberry Pi 3 via the GPIO ports, and secured with screws.